The Problems With Galvanized Steel Piping

 Galvanized Steel Piping

-The Team at Replumb Specialties Inc. has replaced Galvanized, Polybutylene, Kitec, Copper, Entran, and other failing plumbing systems across the United States Since 1992.
+Family owned, the Team at Replumb Specialties Inc. has replaced Galvanized, Polybutylene, Kitec, Copper, Entran, and other failing plumbing systems across our service area Since 1992.
 We are the original pipe replacement contractor for the Polybutylene Class Action Settlement.
-We’ve successfully replaced systems in 20,000+ residencies.
+We’ve successfully replaced systems in 20,000+ homes, condominiums, apartments, and hotels – including over 2,000 hydronic heating applications.